You can easily book online. Payment in full is required.

 Our boats are state of the art catamarans, in excellent condition, fully-equipped with all available safety gear, and have a heated cabin with comfortable seating for all of our guests.
 There is a clean and comfortable head (restroom) on board.
 We plan to take six people out for the day when possible so you may share the boat with others if you have a group of less than six.

-Reservations canceled three weeks prior to the ship arrival will be refunded.
+If you need to cancel for any reason, we ask that you give us at least 60 days’ notice and your payment will be refunded, minus a $20 per person fee.
+If within 60 days of your tour the number in your group becomes fewer than your original reservation, that payment amount is not refunded unless we are able to fill those spaces with other guests.
 If, on the day of your trip, the weather and/or water conditions are unusually inclement and the whale watching will not be of the quality we expect, we will still plan to meet you, discuss the options for the trip, and a full refund will be made if you decide not to go on the boat that day.